 - One dangerous jammer affected critical aeronautical transmissions in the Caribbean in 1990.

-- A West German based numbers station interfered with Radio Moscow broadcasts.
+- A West German-based numbers station interfered with Radio Moscow broadcasts.

 - The Mossad station Uniform Lima X-ray clashed with the “Independent Voice of Zimbabwe” broadcasts.

-A number of large jamming sessions took place in 2005 and 2006 from what is known as the “Chinese Music Station,” which emanates from the mainland of China.
-Many suspect it was an attempt to jam the broadcast of a Taiwanese station named “Sound of Hope.”
+A number of large jamming sessions took place in 2005 and 2006 from the Chinese Music Station which emanates from the mainland of China.
+Many suspect the real agenda was to jam the broadcast of the Taiwanese station, Sound of Hope.
 There were no spoken numbers or letters as in a traditional numbers station broadcast – only a cacophonous mixture of music, songs, sounds, drums, and flutes.
-(IARU Region 1 report)

 Nobody knows for sure who is transmitting the eerie, robotic numbers and letters across cities, towns, and borders into foreign countries.
 Many assert they are government agencies communicating to a far-flung spy network, or simply trying to outwit a rival country’s espionage effort.
 Others believe drug smugglers have learned to use technology to move their product.